Professor Mary Cowern

-Mary has 19 years’ experience of public and patient representation work.
+Mary has 19 years experience in public and patient representation work.
 She was co-author of Building Partnerships – Involving Patients and has given presentations on best practice in public and patient involvement at key forums including the European Forum on Quality Improvement in Healthcare and the Welsh Government’s Clinical Governance Forum.

 From 2006 – 2015 Mary was a patient advisor with the National Joint Registry (NJR).
 The registry helps to monitor the performance of joint implants across England, Wales and Northern Ireland and measures the effectiveness of different types of surgery, improving clinical standards and benefiting patients, clinicians and the orthopaedic industry.